What Are the Options for Kids With an Often-Angry Parent?

 Fifth and finally, are you a therapy professional who works with men or women who have an anger disorder and who are parents?
-If so, do be sure that you ask explicitly whether their client sometimes levies his or her anger at the children.
+If so, do be sure that you ask explicitly whether your client sometimes levies his or her anger at the children.

 As Liz so clearly describes, leaving children to cope on their own with an angry parent who erupts into rages is unrealistic and unfair.
-Children in these circumstances are trapped with few or no help options.
+Children in these circumstances are trapped with few or no options.
 Individual therapy professionals who work with such adults have an ethical responsibility to make sure that the children of these clients are getting the help that they need.

 The following paragraphs were submitted as a comment to this article.
 There's so much good advice here, I'm adding it as an addenda to the main article.

-More Thoughts From a Emotional Abuse Survivor...
+More Thoughts From an Emotional Abuse Survivor...

 Submitted by Adult Severely Emotionally Abused by Mother on July 18, 2018 - 12:50pm

 Your story hits close to home.
 I grew up in a highly dysfunctional, middle class home.
 Both my parents experienced severe child abuse.
-My mother has Narcissistic Personality Disorder; my father Complex Post Traumatic Stress Disorder with Psychotic Breaks.
-My brother has Malignant Narcissistic Personality Disorder, a history of process addictions and alcohol dependency.
+My mother has Narcissistic Personality Disorder; my father Complex Post-Traumatic Stress Disorder with Psychotic Breaks.
+My brother has Malignant Narcissistic Personality Disorder, a history of process addictions, and alcohol dependency.
 I'm the family scapegoat; my brother is the Golden Child Who Could Do No Wrong.
 Both parents lack any sort of insight into their own behaviors and look to blame others for problems of their own doing.
 My mother is extremely verbally abusive.